rails/rails/guides/source/upgrading_ruby_on_rails.md

 In Rails 5.0, test cases will be executed in random order by default.
 In anticipation of this change, Rails 4.2 introduced a new configuration option `active_support.test_order` for explicitly specifying the test ordering.
-This allows you to either locking down the current behavior by setting the option to `:sorted`, or opt into the future behavior by setting the option to `:random`.
+This allows you to either lock down the current behavior by setting the option to `:sorted`, or opt into the future behavior by setting the option to `:random`.

 If you do not specify a value for this option, a deprecation warning will be